kaltura/playkit-js-cast-receiver/docs/features-to-your-receiver-app.md

 </html>
 ```

-> **Important**: you must return the `receiver.onLoad` default handler from this function with the manipulated data, unless it won't work!
+> **Important**: You must return the `receiver.onLoad` default handler from this function with the manipulated data, otherwise this won't work!

 ### Set Your Preferred Streaming Protocol

-The Kaltura Receiver SDK allows you to choose what streaming protocol you are preferring to play.
-By default, the receiver attempting to play first with HLS, then with DASH, and finally mp4.
-If you wish to change this priority you can just configure it differently.
+The Kaltura Receiver SDK allows you to choose which streaming protocol you prefer to play.
+By default, the receiver will first attempt to play first with HLS, then with DASH, and finally mp4.
+If you wish to change this priority you can just configure this order differently as follows:

 ```html
 <!DOCTYPE html>